k636174/website/contents/docs/install/14.09/en/index.md

 Tips:
 - If the root password of the MySQL server is not set, use \"\".
 - You can change user name and password of the created DB by --hatohol-db-user and --hatohol-db-password options.
-  - Then, You need to fix the hatohol.conf
+  - Then, You need to fix the /etc/hatohol/hatohol.conf

 ### Setup of Hatohol Client